Ghouls

 Quirks:

 Unattractive: ghouls are icky!
-Even when their bodies are at their optimium state, a ghoul smells awful and looks at the very least freshly dead.
+Even when their bodies are at their optimum state, a ghoul smells awful and looks at the very least freshly dead.
 This amounts to a level 1 variation on this quirk, though ghouls who are in extreme disrepair may garner more extreme reactions.

 Talents: